jez/as-tree/README.md

 ## Example

-This tools is particularly useful with tools like `fd` which can prune the list of files to print better than `tree` can alone.
+This tool is particularly useful with tools like `fd` which can prune the list of files to print better than `tree` can alone.

 ```